newhavenrb/conferences/Its-Not-in-Production-Unless-its-Monitored.md

     * Now collection and storage is cheap... how do you use it?
     * Metrics -> annotations
     * Allow for arbitrary combinations of data
+* Dashboards
+    * Like a wiki for shared understanding
+    * Everybody on same page
+    * Good if on a wall people see
+    * Shameless plug: I wrote a Chrome Extension called TabCarousel for something like this
+* Alerts
+    * Tuning alerts
+    * Threshold is imporant: trigger, cancel, rearm
+    * Aberrant Behavior:  "???-Withers algorithm" TODO not sure of name
+        * "Triple-exponential smoothing"
+* Takeaways
+    * monitoring == tests
+    * Arbitrary correlations
+    * Dashboards
+    * Alerts

 ## External Links